vladyslava-buzova/Eco-cosmetics/README.md

 - [DEMO LINK](https://vladyslava-buzova.github.io/<repo_name>/)

 # What is a landing page?
+SEO optimized landing page 'Eco cosmetics' with adaptive design.
 It's a webpage created specifically to persuade users to purchase products, for a marketing or advertising campaign.
-It’s where a visitor “lands” after they click on a link in an email, or ads from Google, Bing, YouTube, Facebook, Instagram, Twitter, or similar places on the web.
-Unlike web pages, which typically have many goals and encourage exploration, landing pages are designed with a single focus or goal, known as a call to action (or CTA, for short).

 # Technologies:
-SEO optimized landing page 'Eco cosmetics' with adaptive design.
-The website can be viewed on any device.

 HTML, CSS, Sass (SCSS), BEM, JavaScript.

 # Implemented features in JS: